civican/legisinfo/44-1/bills/C-61/bill_text.md

   **(2)** A First Nation law may exclude the application of any regulations made under subsection (1) to First Nation lands in respect of which the law applies.

-  **(3)** Regulations made under paragraph (1)(l) may provide for different minimum standards for different locations to address local circumstances.
+  **(3)** Regulations made under paragraph (1)(l) may provide for different minimum standards for different locations **on the First Nation lands of a First Nation** to address local circumstances **only if all the minimum standards provided for are consistent with sections 14 to 16**.

+  **(4)** If, in respect of regulations made under paragraph (1)(k), the Minister obtains information or data relating to the insurability or the terms and conditions of insurance of water services on the First Nation lands of a First Nation, the Minister may provide data or that information to that First Nation to assist it in obtaining the best possible insurance protection for its infrastructure and community, consistent with paragraph 5(1)(e) and in compliance with ownership, control, access and possession.

 ### Section 20

-  **(1)** The Minister must consult and cooperate with First Nation governing bodies before making any recommendation under subsection `19`(1).
+  **(1)** The Minister must consult and cooperate with First Nation governing bodies before making any recommendation under subsection 19(1), **and any such recommendation must be co-developed with those bodies**.

-  **(2)** The Minister must make best efforts to begin the consultations and cooperation required by subsection (1) no later than the last day of the sixth month after the month in which this section comes into force.
+  **(2)** The Minister must make best efforts to begin the consultations, cooperation and **co-development** required by subsection (1) no later than the last day of the sixth month after the month in which this section comes into force.

 ### Section 21

-  **(1)** The Minister must make regulations defining "protection zone" for the purposes of this Act.
+  **(1)** The Minister must make regulations defining "protection zone" for the purposes of this Act. **In making such a regulation, the Minister must consider how a protection zone is to be connected to First Nation lands**.

   **(2)** Before making a regulation under subsection (1), the Minister must consult and cooperate with First Nation governing bodies, federal ministers and the governments of the provinces and territories.

+  **(3)** In relation to a regulation made under subsection (1), the Minister must begin consultation and cooperation to enter into agreements with First Nation governing bodies, and the governments of provinces and territories in defining "protection zone" no later than the last day of the sixth month after the month in which this section comes into force in a manner that is consistent with the articles of the United Nations Declaration on the Rights of Indigenous Peoples and respecting provincial and territorial jurisdiction.

 ### Section 22

-  **(1)** If requested to do so by a First Nation governing body, the Minister may make regulations respecting the administration and enforcement of the First Nation laws of that First Nation that apply in a protection zone adjacent to the First Nation lands of that First Nation, including regulations respecting the designation of officials for the administration and enforcement of those laws, the creation of offences that are punishable by indictment or on summary conviction and the imposition of penalties.
+  **(1)** If requested to do so by a First Nation governing body, the Minister may make regulations respecting the administration and enforcement of the First Nation laws of that First Nation that apply in a protection zone, including regulations respecting the designation of officials for the administration and enforcement of those laws, the creation of offences that are punishable by indictment or on summary conviction and the imposition of penalties.

-  **(2)** The Minister must consult and cooperate with a First Nation governing body of the First Nation and with the government of the province or territory in which the protection zone is located before making regulations under subsection (1).
+  **(2)** The Minister must consult and cooperate with a First Nation governing body of the First Nation and with the government of the province or territory in which the protection zone is located before making regulations under subsection (1), **and any such regulations must be co-developed with that body**.

+  **(3)** A regulation made under subsection (1) must not come into force unless the First Nation governing body provides free, prior and informed consent to it.

 ## Agreements